namishh/com/content/blog/devlogs/pico.md

 },
 ```

-This boon is used to increase the amount of bombs that in the special attack, which is done by the `f` method.
+This boon is used to increase the amount of bombs that are in the special attack, which is done by the `f` method.
 The `c` method acts as a check to make it so that the player at maximum can only have 9 bombs.
 After that the boon stops appearing on the list.
 The `r` field indicates its rarity and `t` is the text that will be shown on the select menu.

 <br>